SamKelly-bi/Urban-Australia-Project/Case_Study_Overview.md

 ## Key Results

-- **Sydney** ranked as the top overall city, driven by strong performance in walkability, access to parks, cultural attractions, and business opportunities.
+- **Sydney** ranked as the top overall city, driven by strong performance in walkability, access to parks, cultural attractions, and business opportunities
-- **Melbourne** narrowly missed the top position, excelling in overall livability, restaurant density, and university rankings.
+- **Melbourne** narrowly missed the top position, excelling in overall livability, restaurant density, and university rankings
-- **Brisbane** consistently performed above the dataset average across most metrics, securing a comfortable third-place finish.
+- **Brisbane** consistently performed above the dataset average across most metrics, securing a comfortable third-place finish
-- **Perth**, **Canberra**, **Adelaide**, and the **Gold Coast** produced near-identical overall scores, with Canberra’s result notably strengthened by high average wages.
+- **Perth**, **Canberra**, **Adelaide**, and the **Gold Coast** produced near-identical overall scores, with Canberra’s result notably strengthened by high average wages
-- **Newcastle** finished in eighth place, trailing other cities largely due to scale limitations and lower performance relative to larger metropolitan regions.
+- **Newcastle** finished in eighth place, trailing other cities largely due to scale limitations and lower performance relative to larger metropolitan regions